TERCONAZOLE VAGINAL CREAM 0.8%- terconazole cream

 8.1 Pregnancy

-There was no evidence of teratogenicity when terconazole was administered orally up to (10 times the recommended intravaginal human dose based on body surface area comparisons) in rats, or rabbits.
+There was no evidence of malformations when terconazole was administered orally in rats, or rabbits.

-There was a delay in fetal ossification at 10 mg/kg/day in rats (about 2 times the recommended intravaginal human dose based on body surface area comparisons).
-Higher doses, up to 10 times the recommended intravaginal human dose based on body surface area comparisons, resulted in decreased litter size, decreased number of viable young and reduced fetal weight in rats.
-There was also delay in ossification and an increase incidence of skeletal variants.
+There was a delay in fetal ossification at an oral dose of 10 mg/kg/day in rats.
+Higher doses resulted in decreased litter size, decreased number of viable young and reduced fetal weight in rats.
+There was also a delay in ossification and an increase incidence of skeletal variants.

-The safety and effectiveness of terconazole vaginal cream, 0.8% have not been established in pre-menarchal females.
+The safety and effectiveness of Terconazole Vaginal Cream have not been established in female pediatric patients for the treatment of vulvovaginal candidiasis.

-Clinical studies of terconazole vaginal cream, 0.8% did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Clinical studies of Terconazole Vaginal Cream did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.

 • 10 OVERDOSAGE